Harriet97/Seyit-Frontend/README.md

 ## Seyit - link
 Backend repository - https://github.com/Harriet97/Seyit-Backend

-Seyit is an app that lets you look at select properties  in London and find out which are available to rent for short-term stays.
+Seyit is an app that allows users browse through select properties in London and find out which are available to rent for short-term stays.
 After the welcome screen, users are immediately prompted to create an account and log in.
-If a user is not logged in and tries to save a property they will be prompted to log in or continue without saving.
+If a user is not logged in and tries to favourite a property they will be prompted to log in.
 User details are saved in brower session.
 Users can save properties to their favourites list.
 Users can make bookings on each property

 ## Installation: